Exceptions split Republicans in South Carolina abortion ban

-There will probably be at least one last push before a final vote on the abortion ban.
 Thirteen states have so-called trigger laws designed to outlaw most abortions when the U.S. Supreme Court threw out the constitutional right to end a pregnancy in June.
+Four Republicans — including the GOP's three female senators - so far have said they would not vote for a blanket ban.

 People are also reading…